ciatph/mongodb-testing/README.md

 MongoDB Community Server v4.2.0, OS Windows x64 x64 was used for this project
 2. **NodeJS**
 v10.15.2 was used for this project
+3. **Nodemon** (Optional)
+Install this utility globally if you want to monitor server updates without restarting the server. `npm install -g nodemon`

 ## Usage

-1. Create and start a local mongodb server
+1. Create and start a local mongodb server from a local directory.
-Open a terminal: `mongod --dbpath="D:\DEV\Mongo\mydb"`
-Open and run on another terminal: `mongo mydb`
+   - Set the MongoDB data path only once
+      `mongod --dbpath="<PATH_TO_LOCAL_DIR>"`
+   - (or set to mongodb's default data directory)
+      `mongod --dbpath=`

 2. Clone this repository
 `git clone https://github.com/ciatph/mongodb-testing.git`